EdDataScienceEES/tutorial-orla03/index.md

 Good question, lets find out!
 A prediction interval is less certain than a confidence interval.
 A prediction interval predicts an individual number, whereas a confidence interval predicts the mean value.

+Now we will find predictions for heights, we do not have values for in the `trees` data.

 ```r
 #create data frame with three new values for height